Hariiiy/Hariiiy/README.md

 </summary>

   ><p>『3D Horror puzzle game.
-"Working as a night security guard in a museum, I began hearing strange noises emanating from the corridor."』</p>
+"Working as a night security guard in a museum, but why I keep hearing strange noises emanating from the corridor."』</p>

 <a href = ""> Repo </a>